-Budgetary control is the process of preparing budgets for the future period, comparing the standards set by budget with the actual performance, finding out the reasons for the differences in performance and taking corrective actions.
+Budgetary control is the process of preparing budgets for the future period, comparing the standards set by the budget with the actual performance, finding out the reasons for the differences in performance, and taking corrective actions.

 Budgetary Control Process Steps

 Typically, there are 3 steps in a budget control process.
 These are as follows:

 First, the budget needs to be prepared.
 This budget is simply a set of financial goals that the management wants to achieve.
 E.g. the goal may be to increase sales by 12% this year.
 Or the goal may be to cut down the labor costs by 5% this year.